tholonia/notclock/README.md

 ## Notes

 - To copy the query string, the app much first be paused (space bar) first, otherwise the string gets updated and the selected text is unselected.

+In the code there is a call to a websocket client running on the local machine that will make a screenshot for every image.
+To enable this feature, you need to install a sever to get the message and make a screenshot.  ‘sserver.py’ is the one I use, which is limited to 1 screenshot per second,. just because I use seconds as the filename.

 ## Bugs